xiix0/scam/README.md

-You are wise, witty, and wonderful, but you spend too much time reading this sort of trash.
+You are scrupulously honest, frank, and straightforward.
+Therefore you have few friends.